-ButiPEARL™ Z is a feed additive containing two powerful nutrients, butyric acid and zinc, to improve intestinal health and performance in livestock and poultry.
+ButiPEARL® Z is a feed additive containing two powerful nutrients, butyric acid and zinc, to improve intestinal health and performance in swine and poultry.
 The company's proprietary MicroPEARLS® spray freezing technology allows for the timely release of these two key nutrients throughout an animal's gastrointestinal (GI) tract.

 Butyric acid and zinc play an important role in key biological processes affecting the health and performance of production animals.
-Research indicates butyric acid and zinc are necessary to maintain the structural integrity of an animal's GI tract and key in creating a microflora balance.
-In addition to the nutritional benefits, encapsulation provides superior handling by reducing the odor associate with butyric acid.
+Research indicates butyric acid and zinc are necessary to maintain the structural integrity of swine and poultry GI tract and key in creating a microflora balance.
+Encapsulating the nutrients ensures delivery all along the intestinal tract to the epithelial cells and tight junction proteins.
+In addition to the nutritional benefits, encapsulation provides superior handling by reducing the odor associated with butyric acid.

 Butyric acid is an integral short-chain fatty acid acting as an energy source for epithelial cells.
 Butyric acid improves gut health through development of the intestinal epithelium.
 Benefits of butyric acid for broilers and swine include the upregulation of the expression of tight junction proteins in the intestines1,2 and increases antioxidant levels to promote healing in the GI tract.2 Butyric acid increases epithelial proliferation3 and host defense peptides,4 while also reducing inflammation.4

-ButiPEARL Z inclusion rate is 0.5 to 3 lbs per ton of complete feed and is packaged in 25 kg bags.
-Store in a cool, dry place to maximize shelf-life.
+ButiPEARL Z inclusion rate is 0.5–1.5lbs for broilers, layers, turkeys and 1.0–3.0lbs for swine, per ton of complete feed.
+ButiPEARL Z is packaged in 25 kg bags.
+Store in a cool, dry place not exposed to sunlight to maximize the 18-month shelf-life.

-Heat stress can result in muscle damage, oxidative stress and death, but possible its most common impact is on the gastrointestinal tract.
-The combination of heat stress and decreased feed intake associated with stress can result in severe losses.
-The study below was done to evaluate the protective effects of an encapsulated source of butyric acid and zinc (ButiPEARL Z) on swine performance and intestinal integrity during heat stress.
-For more information on ButiPEARL Z and heat stress, download this PDF.
+Heat stress can result in muscle damage, oxidative stress and death, but it's possible its most common impact is on the gastrointestinal tract.
+The study below was done to evaluate the protective effects of an encapsulated source of butyric acid and zinc on swine performance and intestinal integrity during heat stress.

-ButiPEARL Z has been shown to improve growth performance of broilers in previous trial work.
-However, the effect of ButiPEARL Z on heat stressed broiler chicken performance, gut integrity and meat quality has yet to be evaluated.
+ButiPEARL® Z has been shown to improve growth performance of broilers in previous trial work.
 The present study evaluated the impact of ButiPEARL Z on performance parameters, gut integrity and meat quality during heat stress in male broiler chickens reared to 47 days of age.
-Download the PDF for more information.

 1Peng, L., et al. 2009.
 Butyrate Enhances the Intestinal Barrier by Facilitating Tight Junction Assembly via Activation of AMP-Activated Protein Kinase in Caco-2 Cell Monolayers.
 J. Nutr.
 139:1619-1625.